cklamm/php-router/README.md

 ### Global Middleware

-Middleware that should be executed for every request in your application can be assigned directly to the router.
+Middleware that should be executed for every route can be assigned directly to the router.

 ```php
 $router->middleware('global1');